 As far as the other performances are concerned, Harrison Ford is on auto-pilot as the grisly old war hero Woodrow Dolarhyde.
 There’s one scene where he’s talking to this kid (Noah Ringer) whose grandfather was taken by the aliens.
 It’s this emotional story about his dad, but I barely remember it because Ford put no effort into this speech whatsoever.
 And that’s generally the trend with this film.
 It’s just going through the motions.
 Now as the film went on, Ford got more into it, and I started to like and sympathize with his character.
 And there’s even decent character development between him and Lonergan, but by that point, the movie had lost me.

-And speaking of the action: its okay.
+And speaking of the action, it’s okay.
 It’s just average action.
-They try and give you jump moments, but I never once jumped.
-The action is directed fine, but its nothing special.
+They try and give you jump moments, but I never jumped once.
+The action is directed fine, but it’s nothing special.
 What I didn’t like was how the Jake Lonergan flashbacks and alien POV shots were filmed.
 They looked really silly and kind of shaky cam Blair Witch Project-esque, but just green.
 Those did not work for me at all.